-About Saratoga Investment Advisors
+Saratoga Investment Advisors

-Our investment adviser is Saratoga Investment Advisors, a Delaware limited liability company, which is an affiliate of Saratoga Partners and was formed in connection with the Saratoga Transaction, as described below.
-Saratoga Investment Advisors is an investment adviser that has registered with the SEC pursuant to the Investment Advisers Act of 1940.
+Our investment adviser is led by four principals who collectively have over 60 years of experience in leveraged finance.
+Our investment adviser is affiliated with Saratoga Partners, a leading middle-market private equity investment firm.
 Saratoga Partners was established in 1984 to be the middle-market private investment arm of Dillon Read & Co.
-Inc. and has been independent of Dillon Read & Co.
-Inc. since 1998.
-Saratoga Partners has a 25-year history of private investments in middle market companies and focuses on public and private equity, preferred stock, mezzanine investments, and senior and subordinated debt.
-Christian L. Oberbeck is the Chief Executive Officer of Saratoga Investment Advisors and the Managing Partner of Saratoga Partners and has been a member of its investment committee for 15 years.
+Inc. and has been independent of Dillon Read since 1998.
+Saratoga Partners has a 25-year history of private investments in middle market companies and focuses on public and private equity, preferred stock, and senior and mezzanine debt investments.